2024-25 Edition

 Area 3.
 Arts and Humanities: Three courses with at least one from the arts and one from the humanities.

 Area 4.
-Social and Behavioral Sciences: Three courses from at least two different disciplines, or an interdisciplinary sequence.
+Social and Behavioral Sciences: Two courses from at least two disciplines, or in an interdisciplinary sequence.

 Area 5.
 Physical and Biological Sciences: One physical science course and one biological science course, at least one of which includes a laboratory.